Chapter 12: Documentation Styles: MLA and APA

 The first time that you mention a source in a paper, you need to introduce the source.
 For this introduction, you can include the author’s full name and a bit of description about the text that this author or these authors produced.

-After that first time (which, more formally, would be called successive mentions of the source), you can give only the last name.
 If you name the authors in the signal phrase, you do not need to add the author(s)’ names in the parenthetical citation, too.

 If you do not name your author(s) in a signal phrase, then you must place the last name(s) only in the citation.
 In doing so, do not place a comma between the author name(s) and the page number.
 For more information on signal phrases, visit section 11.4.